• Skip to primary navigation

 Coq au Vin Recipe {Very Best}

-Coq au Vin is a Classic chicken stew, loaded with flavor, this rustic provincial stew.
-The chicken is marinated and then braised in red wine, with mushrooms, bacon, onions and carrots.
+Coq au Vin is a Classic chicken stew loaded with flavor.
+This rustic provincial stew is a dish your whole family will love.
+The chicken is marinated and then braised in red wine with mushrooms, bacon, onions, and carrots.

-This dish is perfect for a chilly night or simpy to celebrate life, any time of the year.
+This dish is perfect for a chilly night or just to celebrate life any time of the year.

 coq au vin on a white plate with mashed potatoes.

-I encountered this classic French dish on my first trip to Paris and it’s been a family favorite ever since.
-Although there are a few extra steps in this dish, it’s not difficult to make and you don’t need a long list of exotic ingredients.
+I encountered this classic French dish on my first trip to Paris, and it’s been a family favorite ever since.
+Although there are a few extra steps in making it, it’s not difficult to make, and you don’t need a long list of exotic ingredients.

 Coq au Vin in red dutch oven